 Part of effective estate planning is preparing for every possible eventuality.
 No one wants to consider a scenario where they are rendered incapacitated or otherwise unable to communicate, but the reality is that a serious accident can occur at any given moment.
 You need a plan for what will happen to you and your interests in the event that you become unable to advocate for your own interests.

 By establishing powers of attorney, you give trusted individuals to make decisions on your behalf and in accordance with your wishes.
-Our Chula vista powers of attorney lawyers at The Sexton Law Firm can help you take the necessary steps to appoint these parties.
+Our POA attorneys in Chula Vista at The Sexton Law Firm can help you take the necessary steps to appoint these parties.
 Take proactive steps to protect yourself can give you the peace of mind that, should anything happen, you will be in good hands.